TheIoTLearningInitiative/InternetOfThingsSensors/README.md

   * Libraries to interface with sensors
      * mraa
      * upm
+  * Debugging techniques
     * Detecting the I2C address of a device